-- Received USAF Auxilary Civil Air Patrol Outstanding Assistance Award
+- Received USAF Auxiliary Civil Air Patrol Outstanding Assistance Award

-- Navy Foundation Honorary Tailhooker, John F. Kennedy CV 67
+- Navy Foundation Honorary Tailhook, John F. Kennedy CV 67

 - Appointed U.S. Delegate to the U.S./China Joint Session onf Trade, Investment and Economic Law (1987, appointed by U.S. Attorney General)

 - Maryland State Bar Association (Vice Chair Land Use & Zoning 1988-1991)